Salix-OS/docs.salixos.org/content/faq/why-was-salix-created/_index.md

 ---
-title: "Why was Salix created?"
+title: "Why Was Salix Created?"
 ---

 The initial development team did know each other from other projects and